 This is where spirituality can really support us.
 We can realize that there’s something deeper within us – underneath the automatic responses of the nervous system and beyond the wild imaginations of the mind – that isn’t buying into these stories or ideas.

-So essentially, all animals have a reptilian or survival brain which is literally the backbone of our existence.
+So essentially, all animals have a reptilian or survival brain, which is literally the backbone of our existence.
 Its function is to keep us alive, and this functioning largely happens underneath conscious awareness (aka autopilot).

-So, negative thinking (and overthinking) can be the outcome of a hyperactive smoke-detector.
+So, negative thinking (and overthinking) can be the outcome of a hyperactive smoke detector.

 What can we do to begin to rewire what’s happening at levels beyond our conscious awareness?
 A lot.